Counterclaim: Compulsory v. permissive

 This last (fourth) requirement is explained in the official notes as follows:

 If the counterclaim is compulsory, it must be brought in the current action or it is waived and lost forever.

 Various tests have been proposed for when a counterclaim arises from the same transaction or occurrence, including same issues of fact and law, use of the same evidence, and logical relation between the claims.

+England and Wales

+Part 20 of the Civil Procedure Rules sets out the rules for making a counterclaim.
+A defendant can make a counterclaim against the claimant by filing particulars of claim alongside their defence to the claim.
+If they do not do this, or they wish to make a counterclaim against another party, they must seek permission from the court.